containers/podman-desktop/website/docs/kubernetes/openshift/configuring-access-to-an-openshift-cluster.md

 tags: [migrating-to-kubernetes]
 ---

-# Configuring accessto an OpenShift cluster
+# Configuring access to an OpenShift cluster

 With Podman Desktop, you can configure access to your OpenShift cluster.